tschaub/suite/docs/gettingstarted/source/workflow/publish.rst

       *The Publish Map button will generate a block of HTML*

 #.
 A dialog will show HTML code that can be copied and included in a web page in order to embed the map.
-You can change the values for the map size in the :guilabel:`Map Size` pulldown boxes, or by changing the :guilabel:`Height` and :guilabel:`Width` values.
+You can change the values for the map size in the :guilabel:`Map Size` dropdown boxes, or by changing the :guilabel:`Height` and :guilabel:`Width` values.
 The changes will automatically be reflected in the HTML.

    .. figure:: img/publishmapdialog.png
       :align: center